 The next step is to move into the sense of peace, wisdom, and inspiration that lies just beyond these sooty thoughts.
 To assist in that process, this person might say to herself:

 I am willing to open to a sense of harmony between my friend and me.

 My goal is to experience a sense of peace.

 I am willing to open my heart to that.

-A Course in Miracles calls this process the experience of a "miracle" – a divinely-inspired shift of awareness to the light.
-The light is always there; miracles are always available.
+Our innner light is always there; inner help is always available.
 Our job is simply to release the soot that hides the light from our awareness.